new-xkit/XKit/docs/API/XKit.interface.md

 <a name="find_post" href="XKit.interface.md#find_post">#</a> XKit.interface.**find_post**(_post_id_)

-Wrapper for `XKit.interface.post()`.
+Wrapper for `XKit.interface.parse_post()`.
 Supply the `post_id` , and if the post is in the dashboard, a Post Object will be returned.
 If not, a new object with the `error` set to `true` will be returned.

 Example usage: